 In far happier news, Robbie become a ‘big’ cousin for the first time yesterday.
 We’re still awaiting all the details and name and I’ll hopefully be allowed to write a nice full blog post soon about it.
 For now though, we couldn’t be happier and just can’t wait to meet the little man!
 It does seem as though my little man’s name suggestion of ‘baby Robbie Lucas’ is not going to happen though.

-Best wishes to new Mum and Dad and can’t wait to see you guys and meet the new addition.
+Best wishes to new Mum and Dad and can’t wait to see you guys and meet the new baby.
+Sarah is blessed with a huge family and Robbie has plenty of cousins from her side but to see my own brother joining the wonderful world of Fatherhood is incredible.

 Thanks for taking the time to read this.
 If you found this post in any way helpful or educational then you are sadly even more misguided than me but I appreciate it none the less.
 The blog turned a year old last month and I still really do value the support from everyone that takes the time to read my nonsense and humour me.